-- Lectures: Narrated PowerPoint lectures or live demonstrations will focus on presenting new information as well as that summarized from the assigned readings. - Assigned Readings: Each week various book chapters, articles, and videos will be posted online prior to lecture.
-It is to your advantage to read these articles and view the videos as they will often reinforce information given in lecture, aid in field study, or contain information appearing on exams. - Field Lab Activities: Lab activities and assignments may happen in the virtual classroom or at various field sites.
-Labs are designed to provide students with hands-on experience with field methods or to collect data used in computer lab.
-Some sort of activity will be completed based on the subject matter and instructions given in an assignment. - GIS Activities: Students will be supplied with step-by-step tutorials designed to demonstrate spatial information theory and familiarize them with ArcGIS software.
+- Lectures: Narrated PowerPoint lectures or live demonstrations will focus on presenting new information as well as that summarized from the assigned readings.
+Lectures will be recorded and posted in Canvas. - Assigned Readings: Each week various book chapters, articles, and videos will be posted online prior to lecture.
+It is to your advantage to read these articles and view the videos as they will often reinforce information given in lecture, aid in field study, or contain information appearing on exams. - GIS Activities: Students will be supplied with step-by-step tutorials designed to demonstrate spatial information theory and familiarize them with ArcGIS software.
 Students will individually complete a summary report each week that includes a map, an activities summary, and answers to assigned questions.
-Prepare the reports to serve as personal tutorial notes for future reference. - Quizzes: Weekly quizzes will be administered covering lecture material, assigned readings, videos, and lab subjects.
-Feedback will be provided explaining answer insufficiencies. - Group Study: Students will work in assigned groups to complete certain tasks or assignments.
-Students are encouraged to form small ad hoc study groups outside of normal meeting times to reinforce concepts and to informally quiz each other on the course material presented. - Individual Study: Each student will be expected to complete assigned readings, produce required lab reports, and spend individual time reviewing materials in advance of exams.
+Prepare the reports to serve as personal tutorial notes for future reference. - Quizzes: Quizzes will be administered covering lecture material, assigned readings, videos, and lab subjects.
+Feedback will be provided explaining answer insufficiencies. - Group Study: Students are encouraged to form small ad hoc study groups within the eLearning environment to reinforce concepts and to informally quiz each other on the course material presented.

+• Individual Study: Each student will be expected to watch recorded lectures and labs; detailed note-taking is encouraged.
+In addition, students should complete assigned readings, produce required lab reports, and spend individual time reviewing materials in advance of exams.